gruntwork-io/docs/_docs-sources/guides/build-it-yourself/achieve-compliance/deployment-walkthrough/manual_steps.md

 Use [cloud-nuke](https://github.com/gruntwork-io/cloud-nuke) to remove the rules from the default VPC and the default ingress/egress rules from the default security groups.
 Note that it isn’t possible to actually delete the default security group, so instead the command deletes the rules, eliminating the risk of something being mistakenly exposed.

-Authenticate on each account (shared, security, dev, prod etc), and then run the following command:
+Authenticate to each account (shared, security, dev, prod etc), and then run the following command:

 Usage:
 ```bash